Sterling stays buoyant vs euro after Italy downgrade

 "However, it's Friday and euro/dollar's been falling all week ...so I'm not sure the market has that much appetite to sell off more aggressively today," he added.

-Against the dollar the pound was up 0.15 percent at $1.5445 after hitting a five-week low of $1.5393 on Thursday.
+Against the dollar the pound was steady at $1.5433 after hitting a five-week low of $1.5393 on Thursday.
 Further losses were possible against the safe-haven U.S. currency if euro zone debt worries increased and markets turned more risk-averse, analysts said.

-Moody's unexpectedly cut Italy's sovereign rating by two notches to Baa2, just two notches above junk status, warning further cuts could be on the cards if Italy's access to debt markets dried up.
+Moody's unexpectedly cut Italy's sovereign rating by two notches to Baa2, just two notches above junk status.
+It warned it could cut it further if Italy's access to debt markets dried up, potentially meaning more pain for the euro.

-But the country passed a key market test hours after the downgrade, selling the planned amount in bonds at an auction on Friday that pushed the country's three-year borrowing costs well below 5 percent.

-Ten-year Italian government bond yields briefly pared gains after the auction, continuing to trade around 6 percent.
+The downgrade pushed Italian 10-year bond yields back above 6 percent and came at a particularly bad time as the country will later on Friday try to sell 5.25 billion euros in bonds.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Updates prices)